 The user's FORTRAN file must have an INCLUDE statement at the very beginning of the file of the following form:

 # includeThis statement is handled by the FORTRAN preprocessor, and so the FORTRAN file will probably need to have an extension of ".F" (that is, CAPITAL F) to indicate that it requires preprocessing.
 One of the things this include file does is to define a datatype called "mwpointer", which must be used to declare the arrays plhs and prhs.

 The MATLAB Mex library includes a number of operators to extract information from the MATLAB input arguments, and to store the computed results into the output arguments.

-Once the F&& file is written, it must be "compiled" with the MATLAB MEX compiler, which will, as part of its work, also invoke some C compiler on your machine.
+Once the F77 file is written, it must be "compiled" with the MATLAB MEX compiler, which will, as part of its work, also invoke some C compiler on your machine.
 The first time you use the MEX compiler, you may need to tell it where the appropriate compiler is, or which compiler to use.
 You can also, at any time, request that MEX switch to a different compiler, if there is a choice.
-(For instance, you may be able to choose between your computer's default "f77" compiler and the GNU "g77" compiler.)
 To choose or change your compiler, type (inside of MATLAB)

 In the very likely event that you have problems compiling the code, or using it from MATLAB, you may want to request the verbose compilation, with symbolic information added for debugging:

 mex -v -g fact.F

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.